glacials/splits-io/docs/api.md

 ### Simple option
 Upload the run without auth and direct the user to the URL in the response body's `uris.claim_uri`.
 If they are logged in when they visit it, their account will automatically claim the run.
+If they are not logged in, their browser will save the claim token in LocalStorage and show a prompt allowing them to claim the run after logging in, immediately or at any later time.

-This is the easier method to implement, but has some flaws:

-- The user must open the run in their web browser.
+This is the far easier method to implement, but the user must open the run in their web browser for it to become theirs.
 If you prefer to upload runs in the background, this method isn't for you.
-- If there are network or browser issues when the user's browser tries to load the run, it won't be claimed.
-- If the user isn't logged in when their browser opens, the run will remain unclaimed.
-Neither your application nor the user will receive any indication of this.

 ### Advanced option
 The advanced option is a standard OAuth2 flow.
 You can request permission from the user to upload runs to their account